 Anthony Elumelu was born in Jos, Plateau State, Nigeria on the 22nd of March 1963 to entrepreneurial parents, Mr. and Mrs. Dominic Elumelu.

-He, (Elumelu) a renowned banker and Billionaire and his brother, Ndudi Elumelu, a former member of the federal house of representatives.
+He, (Elumelu) is a renowned banker and Billionaire, and his brother, Ndudi Elumelu, a former member of the federal house of representatives.

-He has a Masters Degree in economics from the University of Lagos and further puffed up his academic credentials with a degree from the prestigious Harvard Business School in an advanced management programme.
+He has a Masters’s Degree in economics from the University of Lagos and further puffed up his academic credentials with a degree from the prestigious Harvard Business School in an advanced management program.